AI-readable research archives by S. Meta

 Paper 7 has not been launched.

-It is not a retained-demand finding or investment thesis.
+It is not a retained-demand finding, investment thesis, or price claim.

-The Tri-Layer Architecture and Ambient Alignment Sync (AAS) Series is a research archive on long-horizon human-AI work.
+The AAS / Tri-Layer Architecture and Ambient Alignment Sync Series is a research archive on long-horizon human-AI interaction.

-It examines long-horizon human-AI collaboration as a structural problem: how precision, role separation, relational context, and audit continuity can be preserved when memory, context, tools, and models keep changing.
+It asks how long-horizon human-AI work can preserve continuity, role separation, and auditability when memory, context, tools, and models keep changing.

 It focuses on: